balancer/docs/docs/concepts/pools/weighted.md

 [Impermanent Loss](/concepts/advanced/impermanent-loss.md) is the difference in value between holding a set of assets and providing liquidity for those same assets.

 For pools that heavily weight one token over another, there is far less impermanent loss, but this doesn't come for free; very asymmetric pools do have higher slippage when making trades due to the fact that one side has much less liquidity.
 80/20 pools have emerged as a happy medium when balancing liquidity an Impermanent Loss mitigation.
+(I'd love to see some math and external sources.
+It is not clear what are exactly the tradeoffs in the 80/20 pools and how they relate to pools likes 70/30 and 90/10.
+Providing an external reference to the explanation would also work.)